“I like being able to ask why things work and why they’re broken, and then being able to fix them.”

 On the professional side, Andrew works as Assistant Professor of Surgery at Memorial University, and is President of the Newfoundland Orthopedic Association and Director of Research for the Orthopedic Resident Training Program at the Memorial Medical School.
 He also sits on multiple national committees for the Canadian Orthopaedic Association (COA).

 Such outstanding contributions to the local, medical and international communities haven’t gone unnoticed.
-Andrew’s recent accolades include the 2011 Rotary Emerging Professionals Award, the 2012 Queen’s Diamond Jubilee Medal and the 2012 Memorial University Alumnus of the Year award.
+His recent accolades include the 2011 Rotary Emerging Professionals Award, the 2012 Queen’s Diamond Jubilee Medal and the 2012 Memorial University Alumnus of the Year award.
 Still, from talking to him, it’s obvious that his greatest reward is being to draw on his expertise as an orthopedic surgeon to help heal those in need.

 Steps in the right direction